NSR9/Extensive-Vision-AI/Assignment_4/ReadME.md

 ## Part 2

-### Train MNIST Dataset to Achieve a goal of more than 99.40% in less than 20 Epochs and less than 20K Parameters.
+### Train MNIST Dataset to Achieve a goal of more than 99.40% in less than 20 Epochs and less than 20K Parameters

 ## Contributors